mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-For instance, to display the magnitude of the current injection, the following code can be used:
+For instance, to display the current injection magnitude at the bus, the following code can be used:
 ```@repl ComputationPowersCurrentsLosses
 currents.injection.magnitude
 ```